LucasKiraly/DataScience-EN/README.md

 This repository aims to present the incredible world of data science through examples, exercises and projects using the Python programming language.

-Table of contents
+:cherries:Table of contents
 =================
 <!--ts-->
   * [Machine learning](#Machine-learning)
 <!--te-->

-Machine learning
+:cherries:Machine learning
 ============
 Contains projects and examples of machine learning models.
 <!--ts-->